 - Home Preparations – The home visit portion of the home study may indicate some troublesome areas in your home that need to be addressed, such as locks on cabinets or padding on sharp corners and edges.

-Most foster parents and some adoptive couples receive a monthly stipend to help cover the costs of raising the child, and may increase depending on any special needs the child may have.
+Most foster and adoptive parents also receive a monthly stipend to help cover the costs of raising the child, and this adoption subsidy may increase depending on any special needs the child has.

 Domestic Infant Adoption vs. Foster Care Adoption

-Adopting a child from foster care, like all forms of adoption, comes with its own challenges and factors to keep in mind.
-While foster care adoption has many of the same benefits as domestic adoption, it also has differences that should be taken into consideration.
+A foster family adoption, like all forms of adoption, comes with its own challenges and factors to keep in mind.
+While foster care adoption has many of the same benefits as private domestic adoption, it also has differences that should be taken into consideration.

-- In both domestic and foster care adoption, you will provide a home for a child who needs one.
+- In both private and foster care adoption, you will provide a home for a child who needs one.

 - You will have full parental rights of your child, and the birth parents’ rights will be terminated.